-The Band’s Visit's Alok Tewari and Purva Bedi, recently seen onstage in Dance Nation and An Ordinary Woman, are set to star in the world premiere of Jaclyn Backhaus’ India Pale Ale at Manhattan Theatre Club this fall.
+The Band’s Visit's Alok Tewari and Purva Bedi, recently seen onstage in Dance Nation and An Ordinary Muslim, are set to star in the world premiere of Jaclyn Backhaus’ India Pale Ale at Manhattan Theatre Club this fall.
 Will Davis, who helmed Backhaus’ Men on Boats, will direct.

 India Pale Ale will play Off-Broadway at MTC's New York City Center – Stage I. Amid a flurry of wedding celebrations, the story follows the clashing ideals of different generations within a family and a tight-knit Punjabi community in Wisconsin.